WordPress/book/Content/Part 4/28-happy-cog-redesign.md

 Matt chose was the visually lighter design.
 Jason had taken Shuttle's heavy blue palette and lightened the interface.
 An orange accent color complemented the lighter blues.

 When the design was finally signed off, WordPress trunk started to transform.
 As change happened [community feedback](http://lists.wordpress.org/pipermail/wp-hackers/2008-February/017849.html) was [posted to wp-hackers](http://lists.wordpress.org/pipermail/wp-hackers/2008-February/017850.html).
 Was the admin actually more usable?
 Major changes broke familiar patterns.
-Some comments make comparisons with Shuttle; some community members [want to implement Shuttle's interface](http://weblogtoolscollection.com/archives/2008/01/02/wordpress-24-admin-preview/#comment-1207158).
+Some comments make comparisons with Shuttle; a few community members [want to implement Shuttle's interface](http://weblogtoolscollection.com/archives/2008/01/02/wordpress-24-admin-preview/#comment-1207158).

 Just before release, [a sneak peek was posted to the development blog](http://wordpress.org/development/2008/03/25-sneak-peek/), and WordPress users installed the release candidate to get a better look.
 The response was similar to that of the rest of the community.
 Regular WordPress users were surprised by the functionality changes to the Write screen.
 For some, it was [a step backward for usability](http://www.neatorama.com/2008/04/21/wordpress-25-admin-backend-category-shenanigans-and-how-to-fix-it/#!vG29i).